-- Special shoes to give extra protection to your feet to avoid injuries
+- Special shoes to give protect your feet from injuries

-Treatment may also be prescribed for complications of neuropathy.
-This could be GI (gastrointestinal) problems, dizziness and weakness, and urinary or sexual problems.
+You may also have treatment for complications of neuropathy.
+This may include digestive problems, dizziness, weakness, eye problems, or urinary or sexual problems.

 What are possible complications of diabetic neuropathy?

-One complication of neuropathy can happen when the bladder becomes paralyzed.
-When this happens, the nerves of the bladder no longer respond normally as the bladder fills with urine.
+- Bladder problems.
+In some cases, the nerves of the bladder become damaged.
+They no longer respond normally as the bladder fills with urine.
 This causes the bladder to not be able to release urine.
 As a result, urine remains in the bladder or is released without warning.
 This can lead to urinary tract infections.

-Diarrhea may happen when the nerves that control the small intestine are damaged.
+- Diarrhea or constipation.
+You may have diarrhea if the nerves that control your small intestine are damaged.
 The diarrhea is most common at night.
 You may also have constipation as a result of damage to nerves in the intestines.

 - Slow digestion in your stomach (gastroparesis).
-In some cases, the stomach is also affected.
-It may lose the ability to move food easily through the digestive system.
-This causes vomiting and bloating and is called gastroparesis.
+In some cases, the stomach is affected.
+It may lose the ability to move food easily down into the small intestine.
+It can cause bloating and vomiting.
 It changes how fast the body absorbs food.
-It can make it more difficult to match insulin doses to food portions.
+It can make it harder to match insulin doses to food portions.

-Vision can also be affected by retinopathy.
+- Changes in vision.
+Vision can also be affected.
+You may develop retinopathy.
 This begins with changes in blood vessels of the retina.
-This affects the light-sensitive tissues at the back of the eye.
+The retina is the light-sensitive tissue at the back of the eye.
 In some cases, the blood vessels can swell or leak fluid.
-In other cases, there is abnormal growth of new blood vessels on the surface of the retina.
+In other cases, new blood vessels may grow on the surface of the retina.
 Over time, this can lead to vision loss.
 Your eye healthcare provider may treat retinopathy by using a laser to make tiny burns.
 These burns seal the blood vessels.
 This stops them from growing and leaking.
 Other times, 1 or more of the nerves that move your eyes in a coordinated way may have a loss of blood supply, such as during a stroke.
 That can cause double vision.
 Also, injury to the nerves that control the diameter of your pupils can lead to trouble seeing in low light.